xaur/decred-proposals/drafts/bug-bounty-program-3.md

 ## Phase 2 review

-Breakdown of spendings for July 1, 2019 - April 30, 2020 (May-June 2020 not included):
+Breakdown of spendings for July 1, 2019 - April 30, 2020 (May and June not included since they will be paid mid June and mid July, respectively):

 - Website edits: $590
 - Bookkeeping, triage and mail correspondence: $1,190
 - **Total spendings: USD 1,780**

-Breakdown of payouts:
+Breakdown of payouts (July 1, 2019 - May 31, 2020):

 - dcrdata: [POST-based open redirect](https://github.com/decred/dcrdata/pull/1563): $90
 - Politeia: [secuity headers fix](https://github.com/decred/politeiagui/pull/1744): $135